 How is BIA-ALCL Treated?

 If you’ve decided that the risk of BIA-ALCL outweighs the benefits of having breast implants, Dr. Florence Mussat can help.
-She’s one of the only female plastic surgeons in Chicago to offer en bloc breast implant removal, and she has extensive experience treating patients with various forms of breast implant illness.
+She’s one of the only female plastic surgeons in Chicago to offer breast implant removal, and she has extensive experience treating patients with various forms of breast implant illness.
 To learn more about how you can safeguard your health while also maintaining your appearance, contact Dr. Mussat to arrange a consultation.